userfrosting/learn/pages/02.sprinkles/01.introduction/docs.md

 ### Default Sprinkles

-A basic UserFrosting installation comes with six sprinkles, each of which can be found in its own subdirectory in `/app/sprinkles`:
+A basic UserFrosting installation comes with five sprinkles, each of which can be found in its own subdirectory in `/app/sprinkles`:

 ```
 app